Injustice.

 I know I have my mom here with me again.

-I get up to kiss her cheek hello,
+I get up and kiss her cheek hello,